IAAR-Shanghai/xFinder/README.md

 </div>

+**🎯 Who Should Pay Attention to Our Work?**

+- **If you are developing a Benchmark**, you can use our xFinder to replace traditional RegEx methods for extracting key answers from LLM responses.
+This will help you improve the accuracy of your evaluation results, enabling more reliable and meaningful comparisons and validation of model performance.
+- **If you are a designer of evaluation frameworks**, you can integrate our xFinder into your framework's answer extraction component to enhance the robustness and reliability of the evaluation process.

 > \[!IMPORTANT\]
 >
 > 🌟 **Star Us!** By starring our project on GitHub, you'll receive all release notifications instantly.
-Thank you for your support!
+We appreciate your support!

 ## :loudspeaker: News
 - **[2024/08]** We updated xFinder: The [model](https://huggingface.co/collections/IAAR-Shanghai/xfinder-664b7b21e94e9a93f25a8412) now supports processing both English and Chinese.